tomchapin/toms-favorite-steak-recipe/README.md

 ## Notes & Tweaks

 * **Serving variety?** Keep every cube moving; pull thicker lean cubes the instant they bounce back; leave smaller fatty ones one extra flip for “beef-bacon” bites.
-* **Pepper burns above ~350 °C.** Add it after cooking or keep your final sear gentle if you want pepper bark.
+* **Pepper and garlic burns on high heat.** Add them near the end of the cooking process if you want them on the steak cubes.
 * **Frozen starts:** expect a longer first sear for crust plus a longer cool so the interior is sliceable.
 Everything else is identical.

 ---